SpatialVisVR: An Immersive, Multiplexed Medical Image Viewer With Contextual Similar-Patient Search

 \subsubsection{MPIR Implementation}

-We employed Multimodal Pathology Image Retrieval (MPIR) for retrieving similar codex images to a given H\&E image slide\cite{hajighasemi2023multimodal}.
-Utilizing a Variational Autoencoder (VAE), images were encoded into lower-dimension latent vectors.
-The VAE, comprising an encoder and decoder, maps input data to a probabilistic latent space and generates data samples from these latent variables, aiding in dimensionality reduction and data reconstruction.\\
+We utilized Multimodal Pathology Image Retrieval (MPIR) to retrieve similar codex images to a given H\&E image slide \cite{hajighasemi2023multimodal}.
+The process involved encoding images into lower-dimension latent vectors using a Variational Autoencoder (VAE).
+This VAE, comprising an encoder and decoder, mapped input data to a probabilistic latent space and generated data samples from these latent variables, aiding in dimensionality reduction and data reconstruction \cite{nasr2023clinically, vora2023real}.

-Initially, VAE was trained on H\&E images, followed by separate training on seven specific channels of codex images, chosen due to their relevance in indicating tumor and immune cell interactions.
-Preprocessing involved selecting useful patches from high-resolution images for training.
-During testing, latent vectors were obtained from codex and H\&E image patches, with dynamic time warping algorithm\cite{1163055} used for batch effect correction.
-Subsequently, cosine similarity and search algorithm identified top 5 most similar patches of codex slides for each H\&E image patch.
+Initially, we trained the VAE on H\&E images, followed by separate training on seven specific channels of codex images selected for their relevance in indicating tumor and immune cell interactions.
+Preprocessing included selecting useful patches from high-resolution images for training purposes.
+During testing, we obtained latent vectors from codex and H\&E image patches, using the dynamic time warping algorithm \cite{1163055} for batch effect correction.
+Subsequently, we employed cosine similarity and a search algorithm to identify the top 5 most similar patches of codex slides for each H\&E image patch.
 Results across different channels were consolidated using rank choice voting algorithms to retrieve the most similar codex slides for the H\&E input.
 This algorithm was also applied to camera-captured H\&E images post edge detection processing.

-To test the MPIR model, two H\&E image inputs were used: the actual image and the edge detection algorithm result.
-For the actual image, the top five similar codex slides were obtained, and a different set was identified for the edge-detected image, with each slide having a voting number representing its similarity rank.
+To test the MPIR model, we used two H\&E image inputs: the actual image and the result from the edge detection algorithm.
+For the actual image, we obtained the top five similar codex slides, and a different set was identified for the edge-detected image, with each slide assigned a voting number representing its similarity rank.